 Baby's First Hours of Life: The Golden Hour

-First hours with the newborn are pure magic and bonding with your baby during the first hour is pure divine and magical.
+First hours with the newborn are pure magic.
+Bonding with your baby during the first hour is pure divine and magical.
 The first 60 minutes of a baby’s life, is often referred as ‘The Golden Hour’.
-The golden hour is very beneficial and important for both mom and baby.
+The golden hour is very beneficial and important for both mom and baby and represent a sacred time of connection between them that sets the foundation for a lifetime of bonding.
+In this article, we’ll explore why these precious moments are so crucial and how to make the most of this magical time with your newborn.

 Bonding with Baby